tilburgsciencehub/website/content/topics/Analyze/tests/test-assumptions/serial-correlation.md

 ## Example with `Grunfeld` data

-Let's explore a regression analysis using the `Grunfeld` dataset in R. Our goal is to evaluate how market value influences firm gross investment.
+Using the `Grunfeld` dataset in R, we will examine how market value influences firm gross investment.
 For an introduction to this analysis and the `Grunfeld` data, please refer to the [Panel data topic](/paneldata).
-The regression model is estimated in R using the `plm()` function from the `plm` package:
+The regression model is estimated in R using the `plm()` function from the `plm` package, including standard errors robust to heteroskedasticity using the White method.

 {{% codeblock %}}
 ```R